clearwater/octopress/source/_posts/2012-01-24-attack-of-the-switec-clones.markdown

 ---
 {% img right /resources/X25_clone.png Switec Clones %}
-When my eBay Switec X25.168 motors arrived, they didn't look at all like the white motors with the "Switec" branding that I see in all of the pictures online.
+When my eBay Switec X25.168 motors arrived, they didn't look at all like the white motors with the "Switec" branding that I've been seeing online.
 I finally got around to tracking down what exactly they are.
 They have two identification numbers printed black on black:
 ``vid29-02p`` and ``d11455db``.